 How to Send Money Online

 Multiple services allow you to make personal payments online for free if you pull funds from your bank account.
-Debit cards, which are linked directly to your checking account, are also often free.
-However, if you prefer to use a credit card to fund the payment instead, you may have to pay a small fee (unless you use Square Cash).
+Debit cards, which are linked directly to your checking account, also are usually free.
+However, if you prefer to use a credit card to fund the payment instead, you may have to pay a small fee.

 - Venmo, owned by PayPal, is a free payment app that pulls funds from your bank account or debit card.
 The service is especially popular with millennials, and you can include messages with each payment.

 - Square Cash allows you to send money to and from debit cards by sending an email or by using an app.
-Your debit card will be charged (so the funds will come from your checking account indirectly), and your recipient will receive a credit to her debit card.
+Your debit card will be charged so the funds will come from your checking account indirectly, and your recipient will receive a credit to her debit card.
 Transfers take several days, and there is no charge.
-For more details, read a review of Square Cash.

-- Google Wallet is integrated with Gmail, and you can send money to any email address for free (or request funds online).
-Recipients don’t need to be Google Wallet users — they can just enter their bank account information or debit card number when receiving a payment.
+- Google Wallet is integrated with Gmail, and you can send money to any email address for free or request funds online.
+Recipients don’t need to be Google Wallet users; they just need to enter their bank account information or debit card number when receiving a payment.
 If you use a debit card to receive payments, the credit can show up within minutes.
 Google also offers Android Pay, which may be a better option for some users.

-Bank services also allow you to send money to individuals online, and those services increasingly look and feel like the apps above.
+Bank services also allow you to send money to individuals online, and those services increasingly look and feel like the services offered by online apps:

-- P2P payments go by a variety of names, but several banks work with Popmoney and similar competitors to facilitate transfers.
+- Person-to-person payments (P2P) go by a variety of names, but several banks work with Popmoney and similar competitors to facilitate transfers.
 To make a person-to-person payment, log into your account and look for “Personal Payments,” “P2P,” or similar options.
-Be sure to research any fees, and find out if your recipient needs to have an account with the payment service.
+Be sure to research any fees and find out if your recipient needs to have an account with the payment service.
 In many cases, the recipient can just provide their bank account information to claim a payment.
-For more details, see how Popmoney compares to PayPal.

 - Wire transfers can move money from one account to another.
 The term traditionally refers to an instant transfer between one bank account and another, typically for a fee of $35 or so.
-But money transfer services (described below) are less expensive forms of wires.
-If you’re sending a large amount of money (more than the maximums allowed by apps or money transfer services like Western Union) or you’re sending overseas, a traditional wire transfer may be what you need.
+But money transfer services are less expensive forms of wires.
+If you’re sending a large amount of money that exceeds the maximums allowed by apps or money transfer services like Western Union, or you’re sending overseas, a traditional wire transfer may be what you need.

 Money Transfer Services

 Those services charge modest fees, especially if you send funds from your bank account or a debit card.
-Funding with a credit card may be an option, but it’s quite expensive, and probably only worth it in an emergency.
+Funding with a credit card also may be an option, but it’s quite expensive and probably only worth it in an emergency.

-In addition to arranging payments online, money transfer services have physical locations (often in storefronts or at the customer service desk in supermarkets), or you can speak with somebody on the phone.
+In addition to arranging payments online, money transfer services have physical locations, often in storefronts or at a customer service desk in supermarkets.
+You also can speak with somebody on the phone.

 Send Money Overseas

-Two popular options for overseas transfers are Xoom and Travelex, although there are certainly others.
+Two popular options for overseas transfers are Xoom and Travelex.
 As you research options, start by verifying the legitimacy of any money transfer service you’re considering.
 Once you’re comfortable with a handful of options, compare the features such as: